 - I. 10-year options to purchase 196,995 shares of Common Stock to the Company's Sr. Vice President and Chief Development Officer under the Plan.
 The options have an exercise price equal to \$3.59 per share and vest over a four-year period in 16 equal quarterly increments.
 Vesting of the options granted to the Sr. Vice President and Chief Development Officer are subject to automatic acceleration in full upon a Corporate Transaction or a Change in Control, as those terms are defined in the Plan, and are subject to certain other terms and conditions.
 The Company's President and Chief Executive Officer may, in his discretion, grant options to the Company's Sr. Vice President and Chief Development Officer to purchase additional shares if the Company effects certain transactions in which it issues additional shares of Common Stock.
-The Company estimated the fair value of the options on the date of grant using the Black-Scholes option-pricing model to be approximately \$500,000 based on the following weighted average assumptions: share price equal to \$3.59; dividend yield of 0% for all years; expected volatility of 80.43%; risk-free interest rate of 0.59%; and expected life of six years. - II.
+The Company estimated the fair value of the options on the date of grant using the Black-Scholes option-pricing model to be approximately \$500,000 based on the following weighted average assumptions: share price equal to \$3.59; dividend yield of 0%; expected volatility of 80.43%; risk-free interest rate of 0.59%; and expected life of six years. - II.
 10-year options to purchase 760,311 shares of Common Stock, in the aggregate, to certain of the Company's employees under the Plan.
 The options granted have an exercise price equal to \$3.66 per share and vest over a four-year period in 16 equal quarterly increments.
-The Company estimated the fair value of the options on the date of grant using the Black-Scholes option-pricing model to be approximately \$1.9 million based on the following weighted average assumptions: share price equal to \$3.66; dividend yield of 0% for all years; expected volatility of 80.49%; risk-free interest rate of 0.45%; and expected life of six years. - b) The total unrecognized compensation cost of employee stock options at December 31, 2020 is approximately \$4.2 million.
-The unrecognized compensation cost of employee stock options is expected to be recognized over a weighted average period of 1.1 years.
+The Company estimated the fair value of the options on the date of grant using the Black-Scholes option-pricing model to be approximately \$1.9 million based on the following weighted average assumptions: share price equal to \$3.66; dividend yield of 0%; expected volatility of 80.49%; risk-free interest rate of 0.45%; and expected life of six years.